starkinfra/sdk-dotnet/README.md

 }
 ```

-## Query PixStatements
+### Query PixStatements

-You can query multiple PixStatements according to filters.
+You can query multiple Pix statements according to filters.

 ```c#
 using System;